When someone refers to food-related videos, movies, or any food documentaries – what comes to your mind?

 In the course of the movie, he points out the hypocrisies of these organizations.
 They advocate meat-related products as a healthy diet, which is a stark contradiction to various studies.

-Apart from the health misgivings the meat industry also contributes to greenhouse emissions, deforestation and poses huge risks to the communities which live near the animal farms and breeding centers.
+Apart from the health misgivings the meat industry also contributes to greenhouse emissions, deforestation and poses huge risks to the communities that live near the animal farms and breeding centers.

 The 92 minutes film also takes us through the lives of a few individuals, of how their serious medical condition dramatically changed by switching to a plant-based diet.
 The movie is interspersed with Kip Anderson’s interviews with physicians, dietitians, researchers, and sports athletes as well.